 Pick a catchy event title.
 You know that old rule about how you should spend 80% of your time on a blog post crafting the headline and 20% writing the post?
 While you don't have take this literally, the same principle holds for live events.
 Your title matters.
 It's what people will first see so make sure you make it actionable, catchy and descriptive.

 Add a call-to-action.
 This is the button that shows up right underneath your video on your event page, and it's a helpful way to lead people to your website or a specific offering.
 Live events are great at driving leads but you can't convert those leads unless you tell them where to go.
-A call-to-action, or "CTA", lets you add any link as a button on your event page if you go to your event “Edit” options under “Advanced.”
+A call-to-action, or "CTA", lets you add any link as a button on your event page.
+This can be added under the "call to action" tab under the video feed in your event page.

 Got guests joining you on screen?
 Whether you're interviewing someone or pulling audience members up on screen, make sure to send them a checklist beforehand so they know what they need to do to broadcast live.
 See the checklist here so you can make sure everything goes smoothly.
 (We also recommend doing a test run before the day of your event!)